extendr/extendr/paper.md

 # Getting Started

-First, ensure that Rust is installed, by following [Install Rust on rust-lang.org](https://www.rust-lang.org/tools/install).
+First, ensure that Rust is installed, by following [Install Rust](https://www.rust-lang.org/tools/install).
 Then in an R terminal,

 ```r
 install.packages("rextendr")